 The objective of my study is to determine whether on farm management of vegetation is a better predictor of native bee species richness than surrounding landscape factors.
-The twelve farms in the study are variable in on farm vegetation management from closely mown lawn-like field verges to weedy verges and purposeful plantings of white clover and sunflowers as crops or groundcover.
+The twelve farms in the study are variable in on farm vegetation management from closely mown lawn-like field verges to weedy verges and purposeful plantings of white clover and sunflowers as crops or ground cover.
 Do such plantings and vegetation affect the native bee diversity on these farms, or is diversity driven by landscape context?
-To answer this question, my study has four main objectives: 1) analysis of bee foraging habitat, 2) characterization of the landscape context of farms, 3) analysis of native bee species richness (with bee observations on potted plants added in 2012), and 4) analysis of pollen collection on farms by native bees.
+To answer this question, my study has four main objectives: 1) analysis of bee foraging habitat, 2) characterization of the landscape context of farms, 3) analysis of native bee species richness, and 4) analysis of pollen collection on farms by native bees.

 •Landscape Context Effects: The landscapes around the 12 farms in the study are dominated by forest (pine plantations and mixed oak woodlands) and agricultural land covers (crops and pastures).
 The landscape mosaic around these farms also includes developed areas (i.e., roads, parking lots, and houses) and wetlands.
-Last year I included a table in my report that showed preliminary estimates of dominant and secondary land covers in the immediate vicinity of the farms.
-In 2012 I began the process of quantifying the land cover types around each farm out to a distance of three kilometers.
+See Table 1 for dominant and secondary land covers around farms.

 • Bee Foraging Habitat: The focus of this part of my study is to quantify the foraging habitat available for bees on the twelve farms.
 Foraging habitat includes crops that are flowering at different sampling times, farm edge vegetation, and habitat contained on some farms like preserved wetlands.
 I will determine if such habitats correlate with bee diversity on the farms.

 •Bee Species Richness: This part of my study focuses on bee diversity and abundance on the farms.
-Three kinds of sampling contribute to this data, the original two implemented in 2001 (hand netting and bee bowls) and use of flowering, potted plants to attract bees on the farm implemented in 2012.
+I do not sample bees in the broader landscape as I am interested in the native bees that farms support in some way.
+Two kinds of sampling contribute to this data: hand netting and bee bowls.

-•Bee Pollen Choices: Here my study focuses on a possible pollination precursor- what bees are carrying as they forage on farms.
-Native bees collect and carry pollen to store for later consumption by their offspring, but the fact that they have this pollen on their bodies increases the likelihood that they may be pollinating flowers as they move between flowers.
+Bee Pollen Choices: Here I focus on a possible pollination precursor- what bees are carrying as they forage on farms.
+Native bees collect and carry pollen to store for later consumption by their offspring, but the facts that they have this pollen on their bodies increases the likelihood that they may be pollinating flowers as they move between flowers.
 Figuring out if they are actually pollinating flowers or their effectiveness at pollination is beyond the scope of this study.